chen0040/java-genetic-programming/docs/index.rst

 Usage
 -----

-To use the algorithms or data structures in your python code:
+To use the algorithms or data structures in your java code:

 .. code-block:: java